John Wathan

-John David Wathan (/ˈwɒθən/; born October 4, 1949) is an American former professional baseball player, coach and manager.
-He played his entire career in Major League Baseball as a catcher for the Kansas City Royals from 1976 to 1985.
+John David Wathan (/ˈwɒθən/; born October 4, 1949) is an American former professional baseball catcher, manager, and coach.
+He played his entire career in Major League Baseball (MLB) for the Kansas City Royals from 1976 to 1985.
 Wathan was a member of the world champion 1985 Kansas City Royals team.

 After his playing career, he worked as a coach before serving as the Royals manager from 1987 to 1991.
 He also managed the California Angels in 1992.
 Wathan is notable for setting the single-season stolen base record for catchers in 1982 when, he stole 36 bases to break the previous record set by Ray Schalk in 1916.

 Baseball career

 Wathan, nicknamed "The Duke" for his dead-on impersonations of John Wayne, was drafted in the first round, fourth overall in the 1971 MLB Draft from the University of San Diego, where he played college baseball for the Toreros in 1968–70.

 Wathan played ten seasons with the Royals from 1976 to 1985 where he played in 860 games, averaging a career .262 batting average with 21 home runs, 261 RBIs, and 105 stolen bases.
 Wathan had his best season in 1980 in which he played in 126 games, and had a .305 batting average with 6 home runs and 58 RBI.

 After he retired, Wathan coached for the Royals in 1986 before becoming the manager of Kansas City's AAA Omaha Royals farm club.
 He was promoted to manager for the big-league Royals on August 28, 1987.
 He managed five seasons in Kansas City, having two winning seasons in 1988 and 1989 and finishing second in the American League West both times.
 He was fired early in the 1991 season after a 15–22 start.

 In 1992, Wathan began the season as the third-base coach of the California Angels, but he was named acting manager midway through the campaign when Buck Rodgers was badly hurt in a bus accident and took a medical leave of absence.
 Wathan led the Angels to a 39–50 record until Rodgers was well enough to return.
 He spent 1994 as a Boston Red Sox coach, worked as a color analyst on Royals telecasts in 1996 and 1997, and has worked as a scout and minor league instructor for a number of organizations since.
 In 2006-07, Wathan was a roving baserunning and bunting instructor in Kansas City's farm system, and in 2008 he served the Royals as a special assistant to the director of player development.

 Two of John's sons, Derek and Dusty, played professional baseball.
 Derek played minor league baseball from 1998 to 2008, while Dusty played briefly for the Royals in 2002 and is the current third-base coach of the Philadelphia Phillies.